realpython/python-guide/docs/notes/styleguide.rst

       Read the `Sphinx Tutorial <http://sphinx.pocoo.org/tutorial.html>`_

-* Avoid using labels such as "click here", "this", etc. preferring descriptive labels (SEO worthy) instead.
+* Avoid using labels such as "click here", "this", etc., preferring descriptive labels (SEO worthy) instead.